Menu

 What is a mentor?

-A member who has achieved their Basic Beekeeper Certificate who will support your learning over the one year duration of the course.
+A member who has achieved at least their Basic Beekeeper Certificate who will support your learning over the one year duration of the course.

 Will I always have the same mentor?